eric-spoerner/stock-analysis/README.md

 * Original version - 0.5429688 seconds
 * Current version - 0.0878706 seconds

-In reality, the refactor has led to a reduction in execution time of **83.8%**.
+In reality, the refactor has led to a reduction in execution time of **83.8%**, which aligns with the above assumptions.

 ## Limitations of current design / Opportunities for future refactors